liuxjep/iam/iamuserinv.md

 * Account owner
 * Cloud Foundry organization manager
 * An IAM access policy with the Editor role or higher on the user management account management service
-* The Users manage classic infrastructure permission to add users
+* The Manage Users classic infrastructure permission to add users

 Depending on your access level, you can invite new users and assign all or just some types of access.
 For example, if you're not the account owner, but you're a Cloud Foundry organization manager, you can invite users and assign only Cloud Foundry access.
 {: note}